Ted Kaczynski, known as the ‘Unabomber,’ dies at 81

 “Responding staff immediately initiated life-saving measures,” the bureau said.
 “Staff requested emergency medical services (EMS) and life-saving efforts continued.
 Mr. Kaczynski was transported by EMS to a local hospital and subsequently pronounced deceased by hospital personnel.”

-Kaczynski had been serving eight life sentences after he pleaded guilty in 1998 for sending mail bombs that killed three people and wounded 23 others through the mail from 1978 to 1995.
+Kaczynski had been serving eight life sentences after he pleaded guilty in 1998 for sending mail bombs that killed three people and wounded 23 others from 1978 to 1995.

 He was arrested in 1996 at a small, remote cabin in western Montana.